 DNS Lookup

 Query any domain's DNS records in real time — A, AAAA, MX, TXT, NS, CNAME, SOA and more.
 Powered by Google's public DNS-over-HTTPS resolver — no server needed.
+Looking up who owns a domain rather than how it's configured?
+Try our WHOIS lookup instead.

 DNS record query